Alternatives

 Best free alternative for the same job

 If you want like-for-like ping monitoring for free, StatusCake and Freshping are the closest matches, and StatusCake bundles SSL and domain-expiry checks into its free tier.
-If you want a free plan that validates the page, not just the server, Sitewatch's free plan covers 1 site with full page-integrity checks — fewer URLs, far deeper inspection per URL.
+If you want a free plan that validates the page, not just the server, Sitewatch's free plan covers 1 site with full-page checks — fewer URLs, far deeper inspection per URL.

 Cheapest way to go beyond pings